nidhinsankar/mkhbd_panels/README.md

 # IDEA OF THIS APPLICATION

-This is a react native app which iam building to learn react native as a beginner
+This is a react native app which iam building to learn react native as a beginner.This react native app is a clone for Panels created by youtuber mkbhd

 ## FEATURES TO BE BUILD